wheelerbrazeau/docs.erisindustries.com/explainers/blockchains.md

 This is roughly analogous to the difference between being told a fact in a class and performing a mathematical proof in class based on assumptions provided by a teacher.
 One only requires acceptance by the "receiver" while the other requires effort by the "assembler".

 The fundamental difference architecturally is, essentially, the "freedom" which the various nodes on the network have to tell clients which are hooked into them **what the data is**.
-This "freedom" is what blockchain-ers are (sometimes) talking about when the speak to the "decentralization" benefits of the blockchain client in question.
+This "freedom" is what blockchain-ers are (sometimes) referring to when they speak about the "decentralization" benefits of the blockchain client in question.

 ## Automation Within a Blockchain Network and Blockchain Clients